CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    ```
    ![](media/cloudnative-7.png)

-   > **Note**: If you get a "no repositories found." error, then run the following command.
+   > **Note**: If you get a "no repositories found" error, then run the following command.
 This will be added back to the official Helm "stable" repository.
    >
    > ```bash
    > helm repo add stable https://charts.helm.sh/stable